shwestrick/sml-fast-real/README.md

   * (Status as of 6/2/2025): Fast path appears to be working.
     Parse-back agrees with `Real.scan` on all inputs tested so far.
-    Error cases are not fully handled yet.
-Parsing will silently succeed on some invalid representations, such as `"1.E10"`.
+    Error cases are not fully handled yet; see issue #1.

 Standard ML library for faster parsing of Reals (floats/doubles), heavily inspired by [`fast_float`](https://github.com/fastfloat/fast_float).